D\'ecompositions en hauteurs locales

-\begin{centering} { {\textsc{Abstract} : Let $A$ be an abelian variety defined over a number field $k$.
-We provide in this paper different decomposition formulas for the N\'eron-Tate height of $k$-rational points on $A$.
-We deduce a decomposition of the differential height (or Faltings height) of the variety $A$ itself.
-We also produce a local decomposition of the self-intersection of the relative dualizing sheaf $(\omega_C\cdot \omega_C)$ when $A$ is the jacobian of a curve $C$.}} We formulate in \ref{Bogomolov} a question of Bogomolov type on the space $\mathcal{A}_g$ of principally polarized abelian varieties of dimension g. \end{centering}
+\begin{centering} { {\textsc{Abstract} : Let $A$ be the jacobian variety of a hyperelliptic curve defined over a number field $k$.
+We provide a decomposition formula for the Faltings height of $A$ and for the N\'eron-Tate height of $k$-rational points on $A$.
+We formulate in \ref{Bogomolov} a question of Bogomolov type on the space $\mathcal{A}_g$ of principally polarized abelian varieties of dimension g.}} \end{centering}